 Old Chargers Stadium Made New Again?

-SAN DIEGO One of San Diego’s most influential insiders says redeveloping Qualcomm is the best option for a new Chargers’ Stadium.
+One of San Diego’s most influential insiders says redeveloping Qualcomm is the best option for a new Chargers’ Stadium.
 Former Port Commissioner Steve Cushman told KPBS Evening Edition the existing site could be redeveloped without public funds.

 Cushman, the ultimate San Diego insider after serving on 70 boards and working on the Convention Center expansion on behalf of former Mayor Jerry Sanders, said building a new football stadium downtown is still an option, but believes Qualcomm is the most realistic solution.